alpha-training/qtrader/README.md

 For the full guide, see [docs/quickstart.md](docs/quickstart.md).

 ## Design principles
 We tried to abide by various [design principles](docs/design_principles.md) when building the tool.
-It is up to others to judge how we we adhered to them.
+It is up to others to judge how well we adhered to them.

 ## Helper videos
 On AlphaKDB’s YouTube channel, **kdb+ starting grid**, you’ll find a series of short videos showing exactly what you need to do to trade with kdb+, whether with paper money or real capital.
 The video **“Trading with kdb+ in under 10 minutes”** is a good place to start.